The Evolution of Deviate - a path less trodden

 And here Deviate stands.
 A bike company which seeks to make the best bikes it possibly can.
 To improve the experience for every rider.
 Which makes reliable, honest, no-nonsense kit.
 Which actually listens to its customers.

 What does the future hold for Deviate?
-Some electric assistance?
 Stay tuned.